Rimix98/Flickers/README.md

 Flickers is free, opensourced messenger made with love.

-Made as heavy fork for telegram
+Made as alternative messenging platform